The Farm Stand Bakery…

 Smolak Pies are made with homemade crust which is rolled out in our kitchen.
 Pies can be purchased daily, however, if you want to make sure that your favorite flavor is available, we suggest that you give us a call at 978- 682-6332, ext.
-0, and we will reserve a pie for you!
+0, or email us at email@example.com and we will reserve a pie for you!

 ½ cup butter